AdobeDocs/experience-manager-screens.en/help/user-guide/screens-release-notes.md

 >[!CAUTION]
 >
 >Adobe recommends that you upgrade to the latest version of Adobe Experience Manager (AEM).
-AEM Screens provides maintenance support for AEM 6.3 Screens platform.
+AEM Screens provides maintenance support for the AEM 6.3 Screens platform.

 The AEM Screens released AEM 6.4.2 Feature Pack 2 and AEM 6.3.3 Feature Pack 4 with the following details.